-Cellist Paul Tseng has performed as a soloist, recitalist, and chamber musician throughout the United States, Canada, Egypt, Jordan, Israel, and South Africa in concert halls such as the Cairo Royal Opera House in Egypt, The Royal Cultural Center in Amman, Jordan (a concert sponsored by the Queen of Jordan and nationally televised,) at Stellenbosch University and in the city of Durban, South Africa.
+Cellist Paul Tseng has performed as a soloist, recitalist, orchestral, and chamber musician throughout the United States, Canada, Egypt, Jordan, Israel, and South Africa in concert halls such as Avery Fischer Hall, Carnegie Hall, Alice Tully Hall, the Cairo Royal Opera House in Egypt, The Royal Cultural Center in Amman, Jordan.

-As a chamber musician, Paul has performed with luminaries such as Earl Carlyss (former member of the Juilliard Quartet) and Ruth Inglefield.
-While completing his doctorate in music, Paul performed with the Delphian Trio, which was awarded First Prize in the Baltimore Chamber Music Awards Competition.
+As a chamber musician, Paul has performed with luminaries such as Earl Carlyss and Ruth Inglefield, and as a member of the Delphian Trio, which won First Prize in the Baltimore Chamber Music Awards Competition.

 The second cellist ever to be awarded the Doctor of Musical Arts degree at the Peabody Conservatory (Johns Hopkins University), Paul specialized in the cello music of Prokofiev.
 He also holds a Bachelor’s and Master’s Degree from the Juilliard School.
 He has held various faculty positions in New York, Maryland, West Virginia, New York, and Washington DC.

 Paul is a founding member of the Logos Trio and the artistic director of the San Diego Music Society.